holozeros/minimal-linux-desktop/Add ABS in chroot environment.md

     lsblk

-if already mounted the partition of chroot environment mount to /mnt/lfs, do chroot in the chroot environment.
+If you have already mounted the chroot environment partition to / mnt / lfs, chroot to the chroot environment as follows:
 ```
 export LFS=/mnt/lfs
 mount -v --bind /dev $LFS/dev